 It is important to note that if the medium over which the checksum was obtained is untrusted then a malicious actor could alter the message and the checksum.
 It is common good practice to sign the checksum using a digital signature.
 The digital signature provides proof that the sender of the checksum is who they say they are.

 There are many types of checksums, but the best checksums are typically cryptographic hash functions.
-Hash functions which have the following properties make great checksums for validating data integrity:
+Hash functions that have the following properties make great checksums for validating data integrity:

-- Deterministic - The hash of the same message will always be the same, no randomness
+- Deterministic - The hash of the same message will always be the same, with no randomness

 - Rare collisions - The likelihood of two different messages creating the same checksum should be astronomically unlikely